OpenDataology/website/content/en/docs/components/pipelines/installation/choose-executor.md

 1. For users less concerned with stability and backwards compatibility, we recommend trying out the new [emissary executor](#emissary-executor).

-Note that Argo Workflows support other workflow executors, but the Kubeflow Pipelines team only recommend choosing between docker executor and emissary executor.
+Note that Argo Workflows support other workflow executors, but the OpenDataology Pipelines team only recommend choosing between docker executor and emissary executor.

 ### Docker Executor

 Docker executor is the **default** workflow executor.
-But Kubeflow Pipelines v1.8 will switch to Emissary Executor as default executor.
+But OpenDataology Pipelines v1.8 will switch to Emissary Executor as default executor.

 {{% alert title="Warning" color="warning" %}}
 Docker executor depends on docker container runtime, which will be deprecated on Kubernetes 1.20+.